EvSecDev/SCMP/README.md

 ### What it **can't** do: Deployer (Remote Host Actions)

 - Removing files not previously in repository
-- Removing directories no previously in repository
+- Removing directories not previously in repository
 - Changing owner and group of directories
 - Changing permissions of directories
 - Manage executables or shared objects
-- Deploy without existing commandlets (ls, rm, mv, ect.)
+- Deploy without existing commandlets on remote system (ls, rm, mv, ect.)

 ### What it **can** do: Controller